Natto-PKP/discord-sucrose/readme.md

 ### **How can I manager bot shards?**

 > It's the same [from discord.js](https://discordjs.guide/sharding/#getting-started-1).
 Rename your index file to bot file and create a index file with the shardings manager.
-The process is exactly the same as the guide, expect for Discord Client class is replaced be Sucrose class
+The process is exactly the same as the guide, expect for Discord Client class is replaced be Sucrose class.